New tools to improve performance

 Those were the most basic and important tips to implement in your current marketing and sales processes to generate more sales qualified leads from existing leads and newer ones.
 If you’re just starting out, get started with the lead scoring and marketing automation implementation.
 And make sure to focus on the content you create under each marketing campaign.

-Above all, keep the tip “dig into data to understand SQLs” always handy.
+Above all, keep the tip “dig into data provided by your sales dashboard to understand SQLs” always handy.
 Because, the more you dig into the existing data, the more insights you get into the type of SQLs you’re generating and get ideas to generate more such SQLs.
 And if you’re looking to make your data reporting and analytics easy, a platform like Databox can help you just get that.